 It’s exciting to get an unexpected package in the mail or on your doorstep.
 Let your loved ones know you’re thinking of them by sending small care packages to one another.
 Try baking and decorating holiday cookies for a sweet treat.
 If you’re not into baking, you could put together a basket of your favorite local snacks or gifts from local shops.

 Send your care package through the mail if your family and friends live far away.
 For loved ones who are closer, consider making the trip to hand-deliver your care package.
 Don’t forget to bring your mask and wash your hands when you drop off your gift.

 Most people love it when someone does something nice for them.
 Why not spread some holiday cheer by helping out a friend, family member, or neighbor?
 Look for ways to make their day simply by running errands or completing chores.

 In regions that get snow, consider shoveling driveways or sidewalks around your neighborhood.
 You could also ask elderly neighbors if they need anything from the store the next time you go.
 A simple gesture can go a long way in lifting someone’s spirits and letting them know you care.

-Whether you prefer cheesy romantic comedies or holiday classics, the cooler winter season is the perfect time to wrap yourself in blankets for a movie night.
-You can host your movie night over a video call, or make a plan to hold a safe gathering at home.
+Whether you prefer cheesy romantic comedies or holiday classics, the cooler winter season is the perfect time to wrap yourself in blankets and sip a cup of hot chocolate during a festive movie.
+You can host your own movie night over a video call, or through one of your favorite streaming platforms.